MalakaSupun/MS_Video_Downloader/README.md

 * FaceBook Videos 😅
 * FaceBook mp3s

+Not only that you can get so many information about the video that you going to download.
+1. Title:
+2. Video Duration:
+3. Video Views:

 While Downloading the video you can see **_Downloading Speed_**, **_Downloaded File Size_**, **_Time Remaining_** for the video.

 **_You need to add password and user-name or browser cookies for downloading personally saved or specified videos.
 Other-wise video downloading processes not going to happen correctly._**